 - Run ensemble species distribution models and predict future changes based on user specified parameters

-- Calculate the magnitude of environmental change predicted to occur for each population (based on environmental dissimilarity and SDMs)
+- Calculate the magnitude of environmental change predicted to occur for each population (based on SDMs)

 - Perform Genotype-Environment Association Analyses with user specified environmental predictors (RDA, LFMM)